akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

 4.Type **yes** and hit enter when you're asked if you want to continue connecting to the virtual machine.

-5.You're now connected to your Linux Virtual Machine through SSH.
+5.You're now connected to your linux virtual machine through SSH.

-6.Run this command to logout from the Ubuntu machine.
+6.Run this command to logout from your ubuntu virtual machine.

        logout